 Photo Credit:PD Photo

-The name of the city that we see today i.e. 'Copenhagen' is derived from several names and designations given to the city that dates back to various historical evidence.
-The Vikings age described it as 'Havn'; but the contemporary Danish name got its origin from the word ' Kopmannaehafn' meaning 'merchant’s ha rbor'.
-The English name for the city is derived from its Low German name, *'Kopenhagen'*.
+The name of the city Copenhagen is derived from several names and designations given to the city that dates back to various historical evidence.
+The Vikings age described it as Havn, but the contemporary Danish name got its origin from the word Kopmannaehafn, meaning merchant’s harbour.
+The English name for the city is derived from its Low German name, Kopenhagen.

 In the past, Copenhagen has faced repeated attacks by the Hanseatic League (Germans).
-It was under Bishop Jacob Erlandsen, this place received its charter as a 'city'.
+It was under Bishop Jacob Erlandsen, and this place received its charter as a city.

-During 1658-59, Copenhagen withstood a severe siege by the Swedes people under Charles X and successfully repelled a major assault.
+During 1658-59, Copenhagen withstood a severe siege by the Swedish people under Charles X and successfully repelled a major assault.

 In 1807, the British expeditionary force bombarded the city to gain control over the Danish Navy.
-Because of the old defense-line and old ramparts, the city suffered a great damage where hundreds of people were killed.
-The era of 1850’s opened the ramparts allowing new housing of the inhabitants and further expansion of the city.
+Because of the old defence line and ramparts, the city suffered significant damage where hundreds of people were killed.
+The era of the 1850s opened the ramparts allowing new housing for the inhabitants and further expansion of the city.

-During the period from 1940-1945 i.e. during world war II, German troops occupied the city.
-Meanwhile, when the government collaboration with the occupation forces collapsed, the Royal Danish Navy sunk several ships in Copenhagen Harbor so as to avoid getting used by the Germans.
+From 1940-1945, i.e. during world war II, German troops occupied the city.
+Meanwhile, when the government collaboration with the occupation forces collapsed, the Royal Danish Navy sunk several ships in Copenhagen Harbor to avoid the Germans’ use.

-Era of 1970's saw growth of the city using the commuter train lines that surround the towns and suburbs of Copenhagen.
+The era of the 1970s saw growth of the city using the commuter train lines that surround the towns and suburbs of Copenhagen.

-In 1995, the construction of Oresund Bridge started and the project got completed around mid 2000, which open avenues of trade across the bridge which has lead to the economic development of the city.
+In 1995, the construction of the Oresund Bridge started.
+The project was completed around mid-2000, opening avenues of trade across the bridge, leading to the city’s economic development.